null-machine/limbus-company-roll-analyzer/README.md

 - Additional prime or base charts will be generated for sinners with passives or conditionals that can be reasonably met, with the additional charts representing an abnormal state.
 	- For example, each Faust identity has an additional prime chart to represent her clashing ability while Representation Emitter's passive is active.
 	- Determining a sinner's default state is is somewhat arbitrary, so sinner.yaml files can be viewed to see the chosen numbers.
-- Enemy offense level is assumed to be 35.
+- Enemy offense and defense level is assumed to be 35.
-	- Technically, this value could be anything for the purposes of comparison, since it affects everyone the same way.
+	- Technically, these values could be anything for the purposes of comparison, since it affects everyone the same way.
-	- But, 35 is the displayed level of refraction railway at the end screen, so it should result in numbers players are used to seeing.
+	- But, 35 is the displayed level of Refraction Railway 1 on its end screen, so it should result in numbers players are used to seeing.

 ---